Artmann/artmann-web-next/articles/building-a-javascript-countdown-timer.md

 ---
 title: Building a Javascript Countdown Timer
-blurb: How to build a countdown timer for your app.
+blurb: Learn how to build a countdown timer for your app using Javascript.
 imageUrl: /images/covers/countdown-timer.png
 publishedAt: 2018-11-26
 status: Published